 - When an ATP member (Rafael Nadal) repeatedly brings up the subject of male models to justify women not getting equal pay, that is sexism.

-- When commentators use sexist language (more common among females), that is sexism.
+- When commentators use sexist language (more common among females), such as calling women "girls" and "young ladies," that is sexism.

 - When ATP members (Thomas Berdych, Giles Simon) declare that women's tennis is inferior, that is sexism.